Contents

 - the original application was voluntarily withdrawn before a decision was made

-If your project meets any of the above criteria, and you choose and are granted permission to resubmit your application in a future round, you should clearly identify the revised elements of the project in the new application.
+If given approval to resubmit an application, you should clearly identify the revised elements of the project in the new application.

 If you’re successful